hardlyprogramming/ReversingRogues/README.md

 # ReversingRogues
 Repository of keygens (maybe cracks as well) for rogue software

-Visit my blog at https://www.hardlyprogramming.com for write-ups.
+Visit my blog at https://www.hardlyprogramming.com for more.